Library: Policy

 (B) When the card prints correctly, the EBT specialist enters a "Y" on the CARDR screen in the "county office action" field and hits enter to complete the request.
 When the card does not print correctly, the EBT specialist enters an "N" and comments on the CARDR screen and then hits enter to let EPS staff know the card needs to be reprinted.

 (3) The EBT specialist prints Access Oklahoma cards with child care only benefits.
 Access Oklahoma cards containing SNAP food benefits must be remotely printed by FS EPS staff to the county embosser.
 Since child care providers are not paid until the worker approves the child care application, authorizations must be completed in a timely manner.
-Child care providers have the right to decline serving children receiving Oklahoma Human Services (OKDHS) child care benefits until an approval is received.
+Child care providers have the right to decline serving children receiving OKDHS child care benefits until an approval is received.

-(4) Conduent staff print and mail SNAP replacement cards per (e) of this Instruction.
+(4) Conduent staff prints and mails SNAP replacement cards per (e) of this Instruction.
 They do not have access to the EPPIC system and cannot print and mail child care EBT cards.

 (5) Before giving a person an EBT card, OKDHS staff verifies the person's identity.
-Government-issued identification with a photograph is best, but not required, as any method used to identify a person for program purposes is acceptable.
-The person selects his or her own PIN when an initial card is issued and when the person wants to change his or her PIN.
+Government-issued identification with a photograph is best but not required.
+Any method used to identify a person for program purposes is acceptable.

 (d) Authorized representative card issuance.
-When the client requests an authorized representative, he or she must do so in writing, on a signed application or renewal or by naming the authorized representative on a signed statement.
-For SNAP benefits, the statement must clearly indicate that the client wants to allow the authorized representative access to the household's food benefits in order to purchase food for the household.
+When the client requests an authorized representative, the client must complete an authorization on a signed application or renewal or by naming the authorized representative on a signed statement.
+For SNAP benefits, the statement must clearly indicate that the client wants to allow the authorized representative access to the household's food benefits to purchase food for the household.
 The authorized representative must also view the EBT training video per (b) of this Instruction.

 (1) Before an EBT card may be issued for an authorized representative, the worker must enter the authorized representative's name, date of birth, Social Security number (SSN), mailing address, and phone number in the information management system (IMS) using the EBTU transaction.
 To view instructions for entering or editing information on EBTU, enter "M" space EBTU.